Valley of fire state park: Travel Guide 2021

-From my personal point of view it is worthy the road but not what you will see here in Mouse’s Tank.
+From my personal point of view, it is worth the road but not what you will see here in Mouse’s Tank.
 You can stop at different spots on a hilltop and take a picture of the road.
-As it vanishes way off into the distance, speaking of excellent hilltop photo spots right along this road, you can find rainbow vista viewpoint.
+As it vanishes way off into the distance, speaking of excellent hilltop photo spots right along this road, you can find the rainbow vista viewpoint.

 Fire canyon or silica dome overlook

 This is another quick stop with an easy-to-reach overlook.
 The most exciting thing about the silica dome overlook is how precise the line looks that separates the large white boulders from the mountains that look like they’re almost made out of chocolate.

 What Should I bring to the Valley of Fire State Park?

 You are in the middle of the desert, so you should bring:

 - A lot of water.
 Also, be careful if you are visiting during the summer season at the middle of the day.

 - Sun cream, sun glasses, and a cap for the sun.

 - Comfortable shoes, this also includes wearing trainers.